mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 If you're someone who either has a wealth of technical knowledge or have made the transition from a technical role into management or C-Level, mentoring is an option that you'd be more than qualified for.

+There are platforms (like [Codementor.io](https://www.codementor.io/) and [CodingCoach.io](https://codingcoach.io/)) that you can sign up for to help create mentor-mentoree connections.

 ### One-to-One Coaching

 This is similar to mentoring, but will most likely require a bigger time investment to make it worth your while.